avibrazil/digital-business-card/README.md

 ![Non-Wallet users see this on their browsers](https://cloud.githubusercontent.com/assets/3484242/10709944/205147f2-7a20-11e5-8244-584473785f47.png)

 The rendered page shows your personal data as e-mail and phone.
-But it is safe from e-mail crawlers because the HTML is just a template that JavaScript on visitor's browser mixes with the actual data.
+But it is safe from e-mail crawlers because the HTML is just a template that JavaScript code on visitor's browser mixes with the actual data.
 There is no server-side engine, no PHP, no databases and nothing dynamic is required on the web server side.
 All are plain static files.

 Usage